andrealopezpalomeque/viaje-grupo/docs/firestore-security.md

 ## Overview

-This document explains the Firestore security rules implemented for ViajeGrupo and how to deploy them.
+This document explains the Firestore security rules implemented for Text the Check and how to deploy them.

 ## Security Model